DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/README.md

 # Log Analysis in Linux and Splunk

 In this lab project, I will analysis on logs I could search and find through Kali Linux and Splunk.
+Lab practice apart of Infosec Learning and through Springboard Curriculum.

 Linux Analysis